 If you could go fishing anywhere in the world where would it be?

-I’m very keen to go fish in Africa; the fisheries there are very unique and I think the combination of the landscape and the culture would product some fascinating imagery.
+I’m very keen to go fish in Africa; the fisheries there are very unique and I think the combination of the landscape and the culture would produce some fascinating imagery.
 I’m also already very eager to get back to the Amazon… even though as I write this I’ve only been back for three days.
 Some places just draw you in!

 If you could meet any adventurer in history who would it be?